Check out our new webcam!

 Those who seek adventure often find themselves in the Pikes Peak region, surrounded by the Rocky Mountains, rolling plains, nearby Arkansas River and a huge array of outdoor recreation opportunities.
 Here are some really unique ways to experience the color of fall in our area.

-Ever heard of a Segway PT?
-If not, no worries, a lot of people haven't.
-A Segway personal transportation device (PT for short) looks like something straight out of the year 2110.
-These two-wheeled machines can carry a person 22 miles over various terrains up to speeds of 10 miles per hour!
-The great thing about these tours offered by Adventures Out West, you decide where you want to take your new little motorized friend - whether it's Garden of the Gods Park, The Broadmoor, Downtown Colorado Springs or Seven Falls.
+Segway Tours - The great thing about these tours offered by Adventures Out West, you decide where you want to take your tour - whether it's Garden of the Gods Park, The Broadmoor, or Downtown Colorado Springs.
 If you'd prefer to sit, jeep tours are also available.

-If a bird's eye view is something that sounds enticing, how about taking the trip - UP?
+Hot Air Balloon Rides - If a bird's eye view is something that sounds enticing, how about taking the trip - UP?
 Nestle into the basket of a hot air balloon provided by Colorado Hot Air Balloon Rides or High But Dry Balloons and look down on the region with a whole new perspective.
-Another view from the top includes taking Cheyenne Mountain Zoo's Mountaineer Sky Ride to the top of America's only Mountain Zoo for a perfect fenced-in overlook.
-This ski lift was built specifically for the zoo and remains open after hours.
-The ride is perfect for taking in an autumn sunset.